ZigaLarissa/ZigaLarissa/README.md

 - 👋 Hi, I’m Ziga Larissa
 - 👀 I’m interested in machine learning(AI)
-- 🌱 I’m currently learning Python Language
+- 🌱 I’m currently learning HTML/CSS
-- 💞️ I’m looking to collaborate with anyone interested!!
+- 💞️ I’m looking forward to collaborate with anyone interested!!
 - 📫 you can reach out to me on Discord as B.Larissa
+- So far, I had a chance to take a grimpse or more on git version control system and, python programing language.

 🎈🎈🎈Anywho, I appreciate you checking out my GitHub.
 Adios!!!